 About Linux United

 The projects involved consist of services that are much needed.
-Volunteer databases, product catalogs, bug tracking, etc. All of these projects are currently being implemented by individual groups.
+Volunteer databases, product catalogs, bug tracking, etc. are all being actively developed. but are currently being implemented by individual groups.
 Linux United provides a forum for these groups to share ideas, and to work towards a common goal that is beneficial to Linux.

 Please send comments and questions to Erik Walthinsen.